 KWK7: Kiara Advani Reveals Why Shahid Kapoor Made Her Wait For 8 Hours On Kabir Singh Sets

-After the Punjabi boys Vicky Kaushal and Sidharth Malhotra's 'tashanwala' seventh episode, it's time for Shahid Kapoor and Kiara Advani to get candid on Koffee With Karan 7.
+After the Punjabi boys Vicky Kaushal and Sidharth Malhotra's 'tashanwala' 7th episode, it's time for Shahid Kapoor and Kiara Advani to get candid on Koffee With Karan 7.

 When Karan Johar dropped the promo of the eighth episode of Koffee With Karan featuring Shahid Kapoor and Kiara Advani, fans couldn't get enough of this pair who shared the screen space together in Sandeep Reddy Vanga's 2017 film Arjun Reddy.